Reagan National Airport Traveler Update on Coronavirus

 What is maximum distance aircraft may provide non-stop service?

 DCA Slot (High Density) Rule:

 The High Density Rule (or "Slot" rule) is a federal regulation established in 1969 (14 CFR §93.123) to manage congestion at five high density airports: Reagan National, JFK, LaGuardia, Newark and O'Hare.
-Reagan National’s "Slot" Rule limits the number of Instrument Flight Rules (IFR) operations to 62 flights (slots) per hour.
-A slot is a IFR reservation for an arrival or a departure.
+A slot is an Instrument Flight Rules (IFR) reservation for an arrival or a departure.
 A "slot pair" is equivalent to a round trip flight.